 Is It Illegal to Quit a Job Without Notice?
-Do you hate your job?
+A simple and straight forward Do you hate your job?
 If so, you’re not alone.
 A lot of people in the United Kingdom (UK) feel the same way.
 A survey made by employment firm Investors in People found that 60% of all workers are unhappy with their current jobs.

 To prove a successful claim of constructive dismissal, you will need to have at least two years of continuous employment with your employer.
 You will also need to prove that your employer has seriously breached your contract.
 This can include conduct such as: